marcioluish/trac/README.md

 Which has a selector to show all assets registered into a unit.

 **IMPORTANT!!!!!
 In this page, the websocket connects to the backend and should present values produced by kafka in the _HEALTH_ and _STATUS_ boxes.
-I haven't finished this functionality due to some problems on dom rendering.**
+To produce its values it is necessary to hit backend routes http://localhost:8000/status and http://localhost:8000/health.**

 # **MongoDB**
 DB that register: